nurul3101/dev-notes/Docker-Kubernetes.md

 - Docker makes it easy to install and run software without worrying about setup or dependencies.
 - Docker is a platform / ecosystem around creating and running containers.
 - Docker ecosystem includes : Docker Client , Docker server , Docker Machine , docker hub , docker images, docker compose.
-- When we execute a docker install command, docker cli goes to docker hub and installs a docker image on your harddrive.
+- When we execute a docker install command, docker cli goes to docker hub and installs a docker image on your hard drive.
 - Docker Containers are instances of a docker image.
 - Docker image is a file which contains dependencies and instructions to install a specific program.
 - --